-Teachers' strikes: Fresh offer made by Welsh government
+Teacher strike dates called off after new Welsh government offer

 - Published

-A new offer has been made to teachers in Wales on condition they call off two days of strikes planned for next week.
+But the union has announced that the strikes will be cancelled following talks with the Welsh government.

+Education Minister Jeremy Miles has offered to give teachers an 8% increase in pay for 2022-23.

-The Welsh government had told unions if members were to benefit from a pay rise this year, they must reach an agreement by 17 March.
+The Welsh government told unions if members were to benefit from a pay rise this year, they must reach an agreement by 17 March.

-Now Education Minister Jeremy Miles has said he will pay teachers the rise as talks continue if they suspend action until the end of the academic year.
+Mr Miles said he would pay teachers the rise as talks continue if they suspended action until the end of the academic year.

-In a letter Jeremy Miles said, if accepted, it would provide teachers with a "significant" back payment and that it was in the interests of Welsh school children.
+Mr Miles said it would provide teachers with a "significant" back payment.

+His letter to teachers said the offer was in the interests of Welsh school children.

 Mr Miles said it was "imperative" that while negotiations continued pupils should not face losing more school days.